Recreational Level 2 Avalanche Course

 - Be proactive in planning for rescue and emergency situations

-All Level Two courses require previous completion of a one day Avalanche Rescue course, in addition to our Level 1, and students are expected to complete a rescue test and participate in emergency scenarios throughout the course
+All Level Two courses require previous completion of a one day Avalanche Rescue course, in addition to our Level 1, as students are expected to complete a rescue test and participate in emergency scenarios throughout the course.

 While our bedrock curriculum is taught consistently in all Rec 2 classes, our courses have different focus areas, depending upon the time of season.